KaramAlmnajed/karamalmnajed/README.md

 # About Me

-Hello!
-I'm **Karam Almnajed**, a dedicated **Data Scientist** passionate about transforming complex data into clear and actionable insights.
+Hi!
+I'm **Karam**, a dedicated **Data Scientist** passionate about transforming complex data into clear and actionable insights.
 My mission is to empower organizations through effective data analysis, predictive modeling, and compelling data visualization.

 ## Professional Focus